 English Ivy Gold Child (Hedera helix 'Variegata'): Known for its unique, star-shaped, green leaves all ringed in white, this plant is also ideal for showcasing beautiful vertical growth on trellises, ladders, lattices, and more.
 It can even reach heights of 10 feet in optimal conditions!
 Let it bask in the morning sun, then make sure to offer dappling shade after the rest of the day for best results, and make sure to bring it inside if temperatures drop below 35°F. Keep it in medium, indirect light if that's the case.
 English Ivy Glacier and English Ivy Green Ideal varieties are just as fond of climbing as their cousin and are both equally beautiful and capable of thriving in Baltimore.
 With unique vibes and patterns of their own, both will add a lovely dimension to any garden where they can climb!

 If cold season vegetables are what you're hoping for, you're in luck!
-Baltimore is more than ready to accommodate a number of these plants, promising a bountiful harvest for you that you can start planting as early as February.
+Baltimore is more than ready to accommodate a number of these plants, promising a bountiful harvest for you that you can start planting as early as February depending on your Maryland gardening zone.
 Give a few of these a try:

 - Swiss Chard

 Similarly, warm season vegetables are just as eager to thrive in the Baltimore climate, all of which are uniquely suited to the environment with an ability to withstand hotter, drier months that cause other plants to wither.
 If things get a little too hot and dry, drip irrigation and shade cloth are there to ensure your plants are happy!
 Here are a few to get you started: